mui/material-ui/docs/data/material/components/textarea-autosize/textarea-autosize.md

 import TextareaAutosize from '@mui/base/TextareaAutosize';
 ```

-Please refer to the [Textarea Autosize](/base/react-textarea-autosize/) page in the MUI Base docs for examples and details on usage.
+Please refer to the [Textarea Autosize](/base/react-textarea-autosize/) component page in the MUI Base docs for examples and details on usage.
 :::